 The flow of information in clean-swift is unidirectional as shown in the image attached below.
 This means that if, for example, after pressing the button we have to change the value of text field, the information (after pressing the button) should go to interactor that will prepare the model and send it to presenter, which will “enhance” the text by setting the type of font, color, etc. and will pass it as new model to ViewController for displaying.

-- ViewController - this is the layer responsible for view; it should be as simple as possible, meaning that it should not have any logic.
+This layer is responsible for view.
+It should be as simple as possible, meaning that it should not have any logic.
 This layer is responsible only for displaying data to the user and collecting interaction from the user.
 ViewController layer has router class attached to it which is responsible for navigation between views.

 Basically, that’s it.
 This architecture is very simple to use and at the same time very clear, I encourage to use it.